Ryan Luther: Professional career

 After his graduation from Arizona, Luther signed with BK Ventspils of the Latvian league on August 12, 2019.
 He averaged 18.0 points and 8.9 rebounds per game and shot 48.4% from 3-point range before the season was suspended in March 2020.
 On July 30, 2020, Luther signed with Darüşşafaka Tekfen of the Turkish Basketbol Süper Ligi.
 He averaged 8 points and 5 rebounds per game.

 On July 17, 2021, Luther signed with Gaziantep Basketbol.

 On July 5, 2022, he has signed with UCAM Murcia in the Liga ACB.

+On June 1, 2023, he signed with Manisa BB.

 The Basketball Tournament

 Luther joined Herd That, a team composed primarily of Marshall alumni, in The Basketball Tournament 2020.
 On July 9, Luther tallied nine points and six rebounds and hit the game-winning layup in a 102-99 comeback win against The Money Team.
 He scored 11 points as Herd That fell to Overseas Elite 93-76 in the quarterfinals.